 Gil Rain (Su)

-At 10th level, a merchant can use his gil toss ability to hit any number of creatures within 30 feet by spending gil and making a ranged touch attack for each creature.
+At 10th level, a merchant can use his gil toss ability to hit any number of creatures within 30 feet by spending gil (must use the same type of coins) and making a ranged touch attack for each creature.
 However, he cannot make multiple attacks with his gil toss ability through the gil rain ability.

 This ability replaces mug.